-Container vs virtual machine
+Container vs. virtual machine

 Since containers share the host OS, they don’t need to boot an OS or load libraries.
 This enables containers to be much more efficient and lightweight.
-Containerised applications can start in seconds, and many more instances of the application can fit onto the machine as compared to a VM scenario.
+Containerized applications can start in seconds, and many more instances of the application can fit onto the machine as compared to a VM scenario.
 The shared OS approach has the added benefit of reduced overhead when it comes to maintenance, such as patching and updates.

 Though containers are portable, they’re constrained to the operating system they’re defined for.
-For example, a container for Linux can’t run on Windows and vice versa.
+For example, a container for Linux can’t run on Windows, and vice versa.

-When developers build and package their applications into containers and provide them to IT to run on a standardised platform, this reduces the overall effort to deploy applications and can streamline the whole dev and test cycle.
+When developers build and package their applications into containers and provide them to IT to run on a standardized platform, this reduces the overall effort to deploy applications and can streamline the whole dev and test cycle.
 This also increases collaboration and efficiency between dev and operations teams to ship apps faster.

 Since containers do not have the overhead typical of VMs, including separate OS instances, many more containers can be supported on the same infrastructure.
 The lightweight nature of containers means they can be started and stopped quickly, unlocking rapid scale-up and scale-down scenarios.

 Cloud-native applications rely on containers for a common operational model across environments, including public, private, and hybrid.
 The low overhead and high density of containers allow many of them to be hosted inside the same virtual machine and makes them ideal for delivering cloud-native applications.

 An organization can gain significant benefits by migrating to the cloud, but may not want to rewrite an existing application.
 Using containers, you can potentially migrate your applications to the cloud without changing any code.